nickzoic/nick.zoic.org/art/geeetech-a20t-assembly-and-configuration/index.md

 All up it took about an hour from the courier arriving to powering the printer up for the first time.

+UPDATE: On my one, the two little screws which attach the Z axis nut to the gantry were very loose as shipped.
+Definitely check this and then run the Z axis up and down to make sure it's moving smoothly.

 ## Loading

 Two of the three feeders on my printer are *really* hard to load